Updated 23rd August 2024

 Nevis Systems is obliged to erase personal data as stipulated in the Agreement and in accordance with the Data Protection Legislation and/or Relevant Laws.

-Customer has the right to request execution of the rights and obligations described in clause 13.1 during the duration of the entire DPA.
+Customers have the right to request execution of the rights and obligations described in clause 13.1 during the duration of the entire DPA.

 Statutory retention obligations or contractual obligations towards Service Providers of Nevis Systems (for example but not limited to operators) remain unaffected by the above provisions.
 Documentation serving as evidence for an orderly data processing in accordance with the provisions of the DPA shall be retained by Nevis Systems after termination of the DPA according to Data Protection Legislation and/or Relevant Laws.

 In situations where Nevis Systems will act as a data controller, it undertakes to comply with its obligations under applicable Data Protection Legislation in respect of any personal data processed under the SA.
-It shall process such personal data in connection with the transmission of messages, and to fulfil its associated obligations under the Agreement or as may be required by law, court order or any government or regulatory authority and in accordance with its privacy policy which is available at https://www.world-text.com/docs/privacy-policy.php as amended from time to time, if necessary.
+It shall process such personal data in connection with the transmission of messages, and to fulfil its associated obligations under the Agreement or as may be required by law, court order or any government or regulatory authority and in accordance with its privacy policy which is available at https://www.world- text.com/docs/privacy-policy.php as amended from time to time, if necessary.

 The Customer shall comply at all times with Data Protection Legislation in relation to the processing of personal data in connection with the Agreement and the Services.
 The Customer shall inform Nevis Systems in writing in case additional legislation is applicable on the Processing of Personal Data other than the legislation of the country where the Customer is established.